lvillasen/Quantum-Computer-Simulator/README.md

 *	s q[i]; S phase shift applied to qubit i with a phase shift of pi

-*	sdag q[i]; Hermitian conjugate of the S phase shift applied to qubit i
+*	sdg q[i]; Hermitian conjugate of the S phase shift applied to qubit i

 *	t q[i]; T phase shift applied to qubit i with a phase shift of pi/2

-*	tdag q[i]; Hermitian conjugate of the T phase shift applied to qubit i
+*	tdg q[i]; Hermitian conjugate of the T phase shift applied to qubit i

 *	sk q[i]; S(pi/k) phase shift applied to qubit i with a phase shift of pi/k where k is any integer